juliomrqz/statusfy/docs/guide/api.md

 ## Common Parameters

-Each of the endpoints below has common parameters that can be used:
+For each of the endpoints below, you can use common parameters:

 ### :page